yactouat/kube-examples/README.md

 It is the default behavior of control plane nodes to only run pods that are system pods.

+### `ClusterIP` service

+A `ClusterIp` service is a service that has an IP address that is only reachable from inside the cluster.

 ### container runtime

 a container runtime is responsible for: